swiftlang/swift/docs/SIL.rst

   sil-instruction ::= 'object_pointer_to_ref' sil-operand 'to' sil-type

   %1 = object_pointer_to_ref %0 : $Builtin.ObjectPointer to $C
+  %1 = object_pointer_to_ref %0 : $Builtin.ObjCPointer to $C
   // $C must be a class type
   // %1 will be of type $C

-Converts a ``Builtin.ObjectPointer`` value to a class instance reference.
-The destination type ``$C`` must be the correct type (or a superclass) of the type of the referenced heap object.
+Converts a ``Builtin.ObjectPointer`` or ``Builtin.ObjCPointer`` value to a class instance reference.
+The destination type ``$C`` must match the type of the referenced heap object (or a superclass thereof).
 This conversion, however, is unchecked and it is undefined behavior if the destination type is not a valid type for the heap object.

 ref_to_raw_pointer
 ``````````````````